 The Academy Honors Committee encourages all Academy members to identify those colleagues they believe have made significant contributions to the audiology profession.
 If you know someone who should be recognized for his or her efforts, please take the time to submit a nomination packet to the committee for review.
-We will begin accepting nominations for 2015 on June 17, 2014.
+Nominations are due no later than Wednesday, October 15, 2014.

 2014 Honors and Awards Banquet Wrap Up

 To nominate an individual, a nomination packet that includes a letter of nomination addressed to the Committee Chair (Gabrielle Saunders, PhD) and an up-to-date resume or curriculum vitae of the nominated individual should be submitted by the deadline.
 Self-nominations will not be accepted.
 The nomination packet should include sufficient documentation as to how the nominee meets the specified criteria for the selected category.
 Additional letters (3-5) in support of the nomination and any other documentation that will assist the Honors Committee in their decision are required.
 Nomination packets will be accepted in hard copy or electronic form.
 Hard copy packets should be mailed to Academy headquarters and electronic nomination packets may be sent by email to Rachael Sifuentes.
 Nominations in all categories, except Distinguished Achievement, have a three-year life span, after which an interim of at least one year is required before resubmission.
 Nominations for the Distinguished Achievement Award do not have a limited lifespan and nominations can be resubmitted each year for consideration by submitting a nomination packet.
 Additional supporting data, if available, should be submitted to the Honors Committee each year a nominee is being considered.

 The Committee will consider all nominations, and awards will be made to qualified candidates who receive a majority vote of the voting members of the Committee pending final approval of the Academy Board of Directors.
 Not all awards may be given each year.